 A microchip provides a permanent form of identification which can quickly reunite owners with lost or injured pets.
 The microchip is approximately the size of a grain of rice and is electronically imprinted with a unique number which can be picked up by an electronic scanner.

 Vets, animal welfare organisations and other authorised people can microchip your pet.
-The Wyndham City Pound also offers pet microchipping by appointment.
+All cats and dogs must be microchipped and registered by 3 months of age.
 Pets already registered with Wyndham City do not have to be microchipped.

 When you register your animal, Wyndham City automatically issues you with a registration tag which must be worn by your animal when it is outside your property.
 If the tag is damaged a replacement tag can be obtained at no fee.
 If the tag is lost a fee is charged for a replacement tag.